 Q. How long does it take before a repeat prescription can be issued?

-A. We require 48 hours notice (2 working days) for all repeat prescriptions.
+A. We require 72 hours notice (3 working days) for all repeat prescriptions from 1st September 2020.

 Online service requests will be picked up by the Receptionist during the middle of each working day, therefore, for items on your computer repeat slip; you must give at least 2 working days notice before you require your prescription